History of RNA biology: RNA sequences can be edited within cells

 Messenger RNA precursors from a wide range of organisms can be edited before being translated into protein.
 In this process, non-encoded nucleotides may be inserted into specific sites in the RNA, and encoded nucleotides may be removed or replaced.
 RNA editing was first discovered within the mitochondria of kinetoplastid protozoans, where it has been shown to be extensive.
 For example, some protein-coding genes encode fewer than 50% of the nucleotides found within the mature, translated mRNA.
 Other RNA editing events are found in mammals, plants, bacteria and viruses.
 These latter editing events involve fewer nucleotide modifications, insertions and deletions than the events within kinetoplast DNA, but still have high biological significance for gene expression and its regulation.

 Telomerase uses a built-in RNA template to maintain chromosome ends

-Telomerase is an enzyme that is present in all eukaryotic nuclei which serves to maintain the ends of the linear DNA in the linear chromosomes of the eukaryotic nucleus, through the addition of terminal sequences that are lost in each round of DNA replication.
+Telomerase is an enzyme that is present in all eukaryotic nuclei which serves to maintain the ends of the linear DNA in the linear chromosomes of the eukaryotic nucleus, through the addition of terminal sequences that are lost in each round of DNA replication (telomeres).
 Before telomerase was identified, its activity was predicted on the basis of a molecular understanding of DNA replication, which indicated that the DNA polymerases known at that time could not replicate the 3′ end of a linear chromosome, due to the absence of a template strand.
 Telomerase was shown to be a ribonucleoprotein enzyme that contains an RNA component that serves as a template strand, and a protein component that has reverse transcriptase activity and adds nucleotides to the chromosome ends using the internal RNA template.